renan2scarvalho/renan2scarvalho.github.io/_posts/2020-09-12-imbalanced-data.md

 X_bssmote, y_bssmote = bord_svm_smote.fit_resample(X_num, y)
 ```

 Borderline-SMOTE with SVM increased the number os samples from 989 to 1704, with 852 survivals and 852 deaths.
-Ahead we see again the new "Age" distribution:
+Ahead we see again the new "Age" distribution, similar to random oversampling, but with a lower median (44 to 40) and mean (44.5 to 41.2):

 ![svmsmote](https://user-images.githubusercontent.com/63553829/93004569-89538e80-f51e-11ea-9b8b-614c3da0176f.png){: .mx-auto.d-block :}